Will I get a notice in the mail when my vehicle is due for testing?

 Yes, motorists will be sent no less than two notices before the registration is subject to revocation.
 Motorists will have until the end of the designated month to complete the required emissions test.
-The final notice will be sent at the end of the 30 day testing period reminding the motorist that they failed to complete emission testing.
-If they do not complete the test within the next 35 days their vehicle registration will be revoked by Idaho Transportation Department (ITD).
+The final notice will be sent reminding the motorist that they failed to complete emission testing.
+If they do not complete the test by the final due date their vehicle registration will be revoked by Idaho Transportation Department (ITD).
 All notices will be sent to the address on record with ITD.
 Make sure ITD has your correct address.

 How can I be sure I will be notified when my emissions test is due?